 In this instance, the court followed the federal Fair Labor Standards Act “economic realities” test for employment, which takes into consideration several factors concerning the amount of control workers have over their jobs.
 Here, the dancers did not meet the test for being contractors because they did not set their own hours work independently, or decide how to perform their jobs.
 While no one particular factor is determinative of how a worker should be classified – the more control an employer has over the way in which a job is performed, how a worker is paid, and other behavioral and financial aspects of a job, the more likely it is that the court will determine a worker is an employee and entitled to the wage and hour benefits set forth in the FLSA.

-For more information, or if you believe that you have not been paid all the compensation you deserve, contact the dedicated Atlanta wage and hour lawyers at Buckley Beal LLP for an immediate consultation.
+For more information, or if you believe that you have not been paid all the compensation you deserve, contact the dedicated Atlanta wage and hour lawyers at Buckley Beal LLP for an immediate case evaluation.